‘Bright with possibility’: Student Georgina on LGBTQ+ dating

 Online dating has become very popular in recent years.
 If you’re considering getting involved, take the time to research all the different platforms and find out which will work for you.
 I mainly use Tinder, which lets you select your gender and the gender(s) you are interested in.
 As a lesbian, my Tinder has quite a few straight couples looking for a threesome, but these can be quickly dismissed by swiping left.

-When I first joined I was sceptical because I’d heard from friends that online dating can be hard for LGBT+ people due to limitations of the websites, but I’ve found it quite easy.
+When I first joined I was skeptical because I’d heard from friends that online dating can be hard for LGBTQ+ people due to limitations of the websites, but I’ve found it quite easy.
 You specify the age range, gender, and approximate locations of people you would be interested in and the app does the rest.
 It’s a stress-free way to connect with people and if (like me) you have anxiety, it can be a much-needed lifeline.

 However, online dating does not come without its dangers.
 Never meet someone you don’t know alone.
 Always meet in a public place and let someone else know where you’re going to be and who with.
 You can’t be 100% sure the person you’re talking to is who they say they are, so take steps to protect yourself.